mmondics/aiops-z/README.md

     ![app-working2](images/app-working2.png)

     As you interact with the application, you will be able to see the resulting calls and traces in the `userNN-project` Instana application perspective.
-You should also see that 200 status calls
+You should also see that 200 status calls have returned.

     ![instana-working](images/instana-working.png)

     ![instana-working2](images/instana-working2.png)

-    You can either manually mark your incident as *resolved*, or you can let CP4AIOps identify that the error has been fixed and it will close the incident automatically.
+    In CP4AIOps, you can either manually mark your incident as *resolved*, or you can let CP4AIOps identify that the error has been fixed and it will close the incident automatically.

 #### AI Model Management